 If starting from scratch doesn’t appeal, you can always make modifications to a basic pre-decorated wreath and turn it into a glorious winner.
 Once more, think about adding battery operated lights secured by cable ties, making sure you have easy access to the battery pack for the lights once the wreath is hung.
 Embellish further with real greenery, inexpensive baubles and sleigh bells.
 Failing feeling crafty, ask your local florists to create a wreath of splendour.

 While a wreath with fresh greenery is our preference here at How to Christmas, there is also a place for beautiful artificial wreaths – especially if you are looking for a brightly coloured, contemporary style.
 These can also be used to great effect inside the house: over a door, a mirror or fireplace.
 Remove a picture and replace it with a wreath, perhaps.
 You can opt for a rustic feel, something opulent and covered in baubles or a tinsel-tousled affair.
 Also bear in mind the splendid swags that are available to hang alongside mirrors, down the sides of mantelpieces or on doors.
 These are more of a diamond shape and easier to make should you become a bespoke swagger.
 It is also possible to re-create the smell of fresh greenery by carefully incorporating artificial fragrance boosters such as Scentsicles.
-These simple ornaments, available in a range of Christmas fragrances, can be used to enhance both artificial greenery and trees too.
+These simple sticks, available in a range of Christmas fragrances, can be used to enhance artificial greenery as well.

 Elf Helper: Petersham Nurseries, always so inviting in the Christmas season, offers Festive Wreath Making at its Covent Garden and Richmond locations in late November and early December.
 For more details, check out the ‘What’s On’ section at petershamnurseries.com.
 You will find other wreath making sessions at a location near you, like garden centres.